psullivan01/purity-ring/README.md

 After splitting a string, Purity Ring allows users to optionally map special characters and numbers to their corresponding letters.
 In the interest of performance, special characters that could be mapped to multiple letters have been consolidated to their most likely use case.
 This enforces a **1:M** relationship for letters to characters, as opposed to a **M:M** relationship (more details [here](#a-character-mapping)).

 ### 3. Blacklist Management
 Purity Ring provides a flexible blacklist management system.
 While there isn't a definitive list of blacklisted terms out there, Purity Ring allows users to aggregate terms from various publicly available lists and to add their own terms.

-Due to the nature of Purity Ring's string splitting method — determining the best string split based on word frequency data — and the uniqueness of some blacklisted terms, not all blacklist entries are treated the same (more details [here](#b-blacklist-management)).
+Due to the nature of Purity Ring's string splitting method — determining the best string split based on word frequency data — and the uniqueness of some blacklisted terms, not all blacklist entries are treated the same, but split into 3 distinct categories: common, common variant, and special (more details [here](#b-blacklist-management)).

 ## Accuracy

-Traditionally, blacklisted words are detected in usernames by searching for their existence anywhere in the string.
+In typical approaches, blacklisted words are detected in usernames by searching for their existence anywhere in the string.
 This approach is very effective at identifying true positives, but results in a high rate of false positives.
 To compare Purity Ring against the traditional approach 2 separate tests were run 1000 times each for both methods:

 1. **False Positives and True Negatives** - Generate a string with 3 random non-blacklisted words from the word frequency data.